Do Go On - 361 - The Hollywood Bandit

 Allegedly sneaking into the college science labs after hours to make the drug.

-HistoryLink also writes he attended classes, in quotation marks,
+HistoryLink also writes he attended classes, in quotation marks, at the

-at the college sporadically for about six years,
+college sporadically for about six years,

 Oh, wow.

-So he's just basically pretending to be a college kid
+So he's just basically pretending to be a college kid,

 so he can just make drugs in their lab when the professors go home.

-When you say the Northwest West, of what?
+When you say the northwest of what?

 The United States.